Mercedes-AMG GT 4-Door Coupé: Mercedes-AMG GT 43 & GT 50

-Mercedes-AMG GT 53 4MATIC+
+Mercedes-AMG GT 53

 The GT 53 is the more powerful version of the GT 43.
 It features the same 3.0L turbo/supercharged inline-six, but with higher outputs.
 The engine produces 320 kW and 520 Nm of torque.
 The starter-generator and electrically driven supercharger called EQ boost supplements the engine temporarily with 16 kW and 250 Nm of torque while under full acceleration.
 It can accelerate from 0-100 km/h in 4.5 seconds, along with attaining a top speed of 285 kph as tested by the manufacturer.
 The suspension uses steel springs and adaptive dampers and the gearbox is a 9-speed unit that uses a conventional torque converter.

-The GT53 can be optioned with the more aggressive "Aero Package". this package includes a more pronounced front splitter, with lager air vents to allow for more efficient cooling, combined with a deeper and larger rear diffusor and both fixed or movable (electronically) rear wing.
+The GT53 can be optioned with the more aggressive "Aero Package".
+This package includes a more pronounced front splitter, with larger air vents to allow for more efficient cooling, combined with a deeper and larger rear diffusor and both fixed or movable (electronically) rear wing.

-Mercedes-AMG GT 63 4MATIC+
+Mercedes-AMG GT 63

 The GT 63 is a high performance, better equipped variant of the GT 4-Door and features the AMG M177 4.0L twin-turbocharged V8 engine, which produces 430 kW and 800 Nm.
 It has a claimed 0–62 mph acceleration time of 3.4 seconds and a top speed of 193 mph as tested by the manufacturer.
 The GT 63 also has an optional selectable "Drift Mode" which directs power solely to the rear wheels.
 The car comes standard with an electronically controlled limited-slip rear differential and rear-wheel steering, and features an MCT gearbox with a wet clutch to handle the extra power.
 The GT 63 uses AMG's multi-chamber air suspension for a sportier, more adaptive ride and has cylinder deactivation mode for increased efficiency.

-Mercedes-AMG GT 63 S 4MATIC+
+Mercedes-AMG GT 63 S

-The GT 63S is the top-of-the-line variant of the GT 4-Door and features the same 4.0L M177 twin-turbocharged V8 engine as in the GT 63, but receives further tuning to produce 470 kW and 900 Nm of torque.
+The GT 63 S features the same 4.0L M177 twin-turbocharged V8 engine as in the GT 63, but receives further tuning to produce 470 kW and 900 Nm of torque.
 The GT 63S will reportedly accelerate from 0-100 km/h in 3.2 seconds and attain a top speed of 315 km/h as tested by the manufacturer.
 Auto Bild tested 0-100 km/h in 3.0 seconds, 0–160 km/h in 6.6 seconds and 0-200 km/h in 10.2 seconds.

-Additionally, all of the equipment and features from the GT 63, as well as the selectable "Drift Mode", which directs power solely to the rear wheels, comes as standard on the GT 63S as well.
+Additionally, all of the equipment and features from the GT 63, as well as the selectable "Drift Mode", which directs power solely to the rear wheels, comes as standard on the GT 63 S as well.